-Everyday, I get at least 5 Spam mails asking me, whether I have erectile dysfunction?
+Everyday, I get at least 5 Spam emails asking me whether I have erectile dysfunction?
 Whether I am able to satisfy my partner?
 Whether I would like Viagra or Cialis?
-Apparently erectile dysfunction is a big problem and most adult males are reticent about discussing their problem openly.
+Apparently, erectile dysfunction is a big problem and most adult males are reticent about discussing their problem openly.
 One of the most embarrassing and shameful conditions that a man may face throughout his lifetime is an inability to perform sexually.
 It’s a problem that many men throughout the world face.

 Consider these statistics